wadewegner/wadewegner.github.com/_posts/2018-01-02-using-salesforce-dx-with-trailhead.md

 ### Executing anonymous Apex code

 There are some things that either don't fit into the model of source push/pull (e.g. connected apps) or will require you to take a different approach to updating in the org.
-So, get ready to busy out some anonymous Apex!
+So, get ready to bust out some anonymous Apex!

 Here's what I do:

 1. I create a folder called `scripts`.
-This is where I'll create my apex scripts.
+This is where I'll create my Apex scripts.

 2. Create a file with an `.apex` extension in the `scripts` folder.
 Need to create a scheduled job?
 Call it `scheduledjob.apex`.